 If you watch a lot of YouTube videos, you may have noticed more ads on the platform lately.
 YouTube Premium removes those advertisements for a monthly fee, but is it worth it?

-In this article and the video below, I share three things to know before you sign up.
+In this article and the video below, I share what you need to know before you sign up.

 1. How Much Does YouTube Premium Cost?